Scille/parsec-cloud/docs/hosting/custom_branding.rst

 - ``logo.svg``: the logo displayed in the bottom left corner of the home page.
 - ``logo_icon.svg``: the icon version of the logo, it will be used for your organizations.
+- ``home_sidebar.png``: the image displayed in the home page sidebar.

 Specifically for the desktop app, you may also add:

-- ``app_icon.png``: the app icon, use in the taskbar or in the title of the window.
+- ``app_icon.png``: the icon displayed in the taskbar and window title (doesn't work on MacOS).
-- ``tray_icon.png``: the app tray icon, used in the tray.
+- ``tray_icon.png``: the icon displayed in the system tray or notification area.
-- ``splash.png``: the app splash screen.
+- ``splash.png``: the splash screen image.
 We recommend you match the size of the original splash screen, which is 624x424.

 .. note::